Shining Path: Temporary resurgence (2001–2009)

 In November 2008, the rebels utilized hand grenades and automatic weapons in an assault that claimed the lives of 4 police officers.
 In April 2009, the Shining Path ambushed and killed 13 government soldiers in Ayacucho.
 Grenades and dynamite were used in the attack.
 The dead included eleven soldiers and one captain, and two soldiers were also injured, with one reported missing.
 Poor communications were said to have made relay of the news difficult.
 The country's Defense Minister, Antero Flores Aráoz, said many soldiers "plunged over a cliff".
-His Prime Minister, Yehude Simon, said these attacks were "desperate responses by the Shining Path in the face of advances by the armed forces" and expressed his belief that the area would soon be freed of "leftover terrorists".
+His prime minister, Yehude Simon, said these attacks were "desperate responses by the Shining Path in the face of advances by the armed forces" and expressed his belief that the area would soon be freed of "leftover terrorists".
 In the aftermath, a Sendero leader called this "the strongest [anti-government] blow ... in quite a while".
 In November 2009, Defense Minister Rafael Rey announced that Shining Path militants had attacked a military outpost in southern Ayacucho province.
 One soldier was killed and three others wounded in the assault.

-2010s: Capture of Artemio and continued downfall
+Continued downfall

 On 28 April 2010, Shining Path rebels in Peru ambushed and killed a police officer and two civilians who were destroying coca plantations of Aucayacu, in the central region of Haunuco, Peru.
 The victims were gunned down by sniper fire coming from the thick forest as more than 200 workers were destroying coca plants.
 Following the attack, the Shining Path faction, based in the Upper Huallaga Valley of Peru and headed by Florindo Eleuterio Flores Hala, alias Comrade Artemio, was operating in survival mode and lost 9 of their top 10 leaders to Peruvian National Police-led capture operations.
 Two of the eight leaders were killed by PNP personnel during the attempted captures.
 The nine arrested or killed Shining Path (Upper Huallaga Valley faction) leaders include Mono (Aug.
 2009), Rubén (May 2010), Izula (Oct.
 2010), Sergio (Dec.
 2010), Yoli/Miguel/Jorge (Jun.
 2011), Gato Larry (Jun.
 2011), Oscar Tigre (Aug.
 2011), Vicente Roger (Aug.
 2011), and Dante/Delta (Jan.
 2012).
 This loss of leadership, coupled with a sweep of Shining Path (Upper Huallaga Valley) supporters executed by the PNP in November 2010, prompted Comrade Artemio to declare in December 2011 to several international journalists that the guerrilla war against the Peruvian Government has been lost and that his only hope was to negotiate an amnesty agreement with the Government of Peru.